 In 1939 there were about 2000 bottle ovens, or, strictly speaking, bottle-shaped structures of various types used for firing pottery ware or its components.
-They dominated the landscape of The Potteries of Stoke-on-Trent.
-In 2018 there are fewer than 50 but none will be fired ever again.
+They dominated the landscape of the Potteries of Stoke-on-Trent.
+In 2019 there are fewer than 50 still standing complete with their chimneys.
+None will be fired ever again.
 The Clean Air Act of 1956, and their delicate condition have put paid to that.

-At the multi-award-winning Gladstone Pottery Museum, in Longton, Stoke-on-Trent, there are 5 bottle ovens.
+At the multi-award-winning Gladstone Pottery Museum, in Longton, Stoke-on-Trent, there are 4 bottle ovens and a bottle kiln.
 There are also two bottle ovens, next door, at the Roslyn Works.
-This is the most important and precious group of buildings in The Potteries.
+This is the most important and precious group of buildings in the Potteries.